Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide

-The normal $AB_2$O$_4$ spinel consists of a diamond lattice formed by the tetrahedrally coordinated $A$ site and a pyrochlore lattice formed by the octahedrally coordinated $B$ site [Fig. ~\ref{Fig1}(a)].
+The normal $AB_2$O$_4$ spinel consists of a diamond lattice formed by the tetrahedrally coordinated $A$ site and a pyrochlore lattice formed by the octahedrally coordinated $B$ site [Fig. ~\ref{Fig1}(c)].
 The spinel family has been extensively studied for over a century due to the observation of various phenomena, such as magnetic ordering, frustrated magnetism, orbital ordering, charge ordering, metal-insulator transitions, etc~\cite{Tsurkan:2021p1}.
-We focused on the $A$Cr$_2$O$_4$ family of compounds with normal spinel structures and successfully synthesized a new compound: (Mn$_{0.2}$Co$_{0.2}$Ni$_{0.2}$Cu$_{0.2}$Zn$_{0.2})$Cr$_{2}$O$_{4}$ (hereafter referred to as $A^5$Cr$_2$O$_4$).
+This study centers on the $A$Cr$_2$O$_4$ family, a group of normal spinel compounds that display diverse low-temperature magnetic behaviors.
+Interestingly, their Curie-Weiss temperatures ($\theta_\mathrm{CW}$), ranging from -400 K to 200 K, directly correlate with the Cr-Cr separation~\cite{Rudolf:2007p76}.
+In this work, we have synthesized (Mn$_{0.2}$Co$_{0.2}$Ni$_{0.2}$Cu$_{0.2}$Zn$_{0.2})$Cr$_{2}$O$_{4}$ (hereafter referred to as $A^5$Cr$_2$O$_4$).
 The individual members MnCr$_2$O$_4$ and CoCr$_2$O$_4$ are cubic and become ferrimagnetic at $T_c$ values of 41 K and 93 K, respectively~\cite{Tomiyasu:2004p214434,Bhowmik:2006p144413,Yamasaki:2006p207204, Dey:2014p184424}.
 Additionally, they exhibit multiferroic behavior below 18 K and 27 K~\cite{Tomiyasu:2004p214434,Bhowmik:2006p144413,Yamasaki:2006p207204, Dey:2014p184424}.
 Due to the Jahn-Teller activity of the Ni$^{2+}$ and Cu$^{2+}$ ions, NiCr$_2$O$_4$ and CuCr$_2$O$_4$ undergo cubic to tetragonal transitions below 310 K and 853 K, respectively.
 They transform into an orthorhombic phase at 65 K and 125 K, respectively, accompanied by a ferrimagnetic transition~\cite{Suchomel:2012p054406}.
 On the other hand, ZnCr$_2$O$_4$ is cubic at room temperature and exhibits an antiferromagnetic ordering transition below 12 K~\cite{Dutton:2011p064407}.